nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

   - Algorithm:

-  -  ECDSA with any hash or a hash already as listed in :numref:`ele_signature`
+    - ECDSA Signature with hash or a message already hashed as listed in :numref:`ele_signature`
+    - RSA PKCS1 v1.5 and PSS with hash as listed in :numref:`ele_signature`.
+      Not supported on i.MX8ULP

 Random
 ^^^^^^